lapop-central/lapop/README.md

       - ab23_vic1ext_pais_cc.svg
    - There will be some cases that do not easily fit this standard.
 Use your best judgment.

-7. Use the corresponding `lapop` plotting function to produce the visualization:
+6. Use the corresponding `lapop` plotting function to produce the visualization:

    - Examples: `lapop_hist()`, `lapop_cc()`, `lapop_ts()`, etc.

-8. Export the figure to your machine with:
+<p>7.
+Export the figure to your machine with:</p>

    ```r
    lapop_save()
    ```
 ---

 ## 🤝 Workflow: Contributing to the `lapop` R Package